 Weapons and Combat Gear

 No sci-fi setting is complete without advanced futuristic weaponry.
 Here are some options for PTU and the rules for how to handle them.
 Many of these weapons will require a character take specialized Trainer Edges to learn how to wield and maintain them.
 These weapons are appropriate for Robotic Age tech levels.
 Refer to the core PTU pdf for tips on weapon availability and pricing.

+Heyn if you look at the Game of Throhs overhauln you'll notice a big section dedicated to something called "Alchemy".
+That's basically our catch-all method for making cool weapons and other equipment for Trainers now.
+Be sure to pay attention to all the warning labels attached!
+Giving your players easy access to a variety of Types of damage can trivialize your encounters.

+Anyway it's easy enough to replace an "Alchemy Lodge" with a "Weapons Lab" and "Alchemy" with "creating prototype weapons".
+Use the same general idea of taking ingredients with various traits and combining them to create a new equipment item to generate more weapon items.

 Futuristic Firearms

 All firearms deal Special damage, adding the user's Special Attack to the damage roll.

 Laser Rifle

 Weapon Type: Long Range

 Effect: A rifle created to imitate the Flash Cannon Pokémon Move.
-Makes Steel Type Struggle Attacks.
-Requires the Laser Training Edge.
+Grants Flash Cannon in addition to the usual Adept and Master Moves.

 Tesla Coil Gun

 Weapon Type: Long Range

 Effect: A gun delivering a powerful shock, based off of Electric Type Pokémon.
-Makes Electric Type Struggle Attacks.
-Requires the Tesla Training Edge.
+Grants Shockwave at Adept and Thunderbolt at Master.

 Flame Jet

 Weapon Type: Short Range

 Effect: A short range flamethrower derived from studying Fire Type Pokémon.
-Makes Fire Type Struggle Attacks and can also be fired at a range of Cone 2.
-Requires the Pyro Training Edge.
+Grants Flame Burst at Adept and Flamethrower at Master.

 Melee Armaments

-These deal Physical damage and add the Attack stat.

 Laser Sword

 Weapon Type: Large or Small Melee

 Effect: A retractable hard-light blade that's just as sharp as any metal blade.
-Makes Steel Type Struggle Attacks.
-Requires the Laser Knight Edge.
+Grants Steel Wing at Adept and Iron Tail at Master.
+Deals Special Damage but adds the Attack stat.

 Psionic Blade

 Weapon Type: Small Melee

 Effect: A small focus that hones the user's mental strength into a deadly blade of psionic energy.
-Makes Psychic Type Struggle Attacks.
-Requires the Psy Assassin Edge.
-Incompatible with Pokébots.
+Grants Psycho Cut in addition to the usual Adept and Master Moves.